 It is also possible to take additional steps beyond just naming a guardian for your pet.
 Vet care and other costs of caring for a pet can be a significant financial commitment.
 You may wish to leave a trust in order to provide for your animal.
 Your trust document can specify exactly how the money is to be used and the trustee will have a fiduciary duty to ensure that the cash is used for your intended purpose to provide the best life possible for your pet.

-How can a Vermont Pet Planning Lawyer Help Me?
+How can an Albany Pet Planning Lawyer Help Me?